 Ethics report finds Santos used campaign funds to pay for OnlyFans, Botox, Sephora

-Republican Congressman George Santos, who represents parts of Long Island and Queens, announced today he's dropping his bid for a second term after a House ethics report blasted him for criminal activity and lying to voters.
+New York Republican Rep. George Santos, who represents parts of Long Island and Queens, announced today he's dropping his bid for a second term after a House ethics report blasted him for criminal activity and lying to voters.

 "I will continue on my mission to serve my constituents up until I am allowed," Santos said on X, the social media site.
 "I will however NOT be seeking re-election for a second term in 2024 as my family deserves better than to be under the gun from the press all the time."